milenkovicm/docker/WildFly/README.md

 # WildFly 8.2 Deployed on Centos 7.1

 WildFly 8.2 Deployed on Centos 7.1 with OpenJDK8 installed.
-WildFly runs in standalone-full profile.
+WildFly runs standalone-full profile.